 42.7: Percentage of those surveyed by the National Confectioners Association who said they eat the white part of a piece of candy corn first.

-Sources: National Retail Foundation, U.S. Census Bureau, IMDB, The Numbers, CandyUSA and Gallup.
+Sources: National Retail Foundation, U.S. Census Bureau, IMDB, USDA, The Numbers, and CandyUSA.